dendrograms/astrodendro/docs/algorithm.rst

 .. image:: algorithm/min_value_final.png
    :align: center

-The effect on the tree is simply to get rid of (or *prune*) any structure below this minimum.
+The effect on the tree is simply to get rid of (or *prune*) any structure peaking below this minimum.
 In this case, the peak on the right is no longer part of the tree since it is below the minimum specified value.

 Setting a minimum significance for structures (``min_delta``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^